csinva/iprompt/readme.md

 </p>

-<b>Official code for using / reproducing iPrompt from the paper "Explaining Patterns in Data  with  Language Models via Interpretable Autoprompting" (<a href="https://arxiv.org/abs/2">Singh*, Morris*, Aneja, Rush & Gao, 2022</a>) </b> iPrompt generates a human-interpretable prompt that explains patterns in data while still inducing strong generalization performance.
+<b>Official code for using / reproducing iPrompt from the paper "Explaining Patterns in Data  with  Language Models via Interpretable Autoprompting" (<a href="https://arxiv.org/abs/2210.01848">Singh*, Morris*, Aneja, Rush, & Gao, 2022</a>) </b> iPrompt generates a human-interpretable prompt that explains patterns in data while still inducing strong generalization performance.